walski/defjs/Readme.md

       my_sample.to_js_model

 ## Use case
-defjs is build to use and pass models around seamlessly from a Ruby server to a JS client.
+defjs is built to use and pass models around seamlessly from a Ruby server to a JS client.

 ## Speed